Quantization Backdoors to Deep Learning Commercial Frameworks: Introduction

-To portray the PQ backdoor attack more vividly, when a victim user acquires a full-precision pretrained DL model from an untrusted third-party by \textit{model outsourcing} or downloading the model from the Internet, the model is assumed to be with a dormant backdoor (see detailed threat model in Section~\ref{sec:threatmodel}).
-The user first inspects the full-precision model using any state-of-the-art backdoor detection schemes.
-Note the user will always prefer to make a one-to-all front-end full-precision model inspection rather than post quantized model inspection, because there could be multiple configurations to provide different quantized models.
-If the model passes the inspection, the user then applies standard quantization tool e.g., TFlite and PyTorch Mobile, to convert the model into a low-precision one for on-device DL.
+To portray the PQ backdoor attack more vividly, when a victim user acquires a full-precision DL model from an untrusted third-party by \textit{model outsourcing} or downloading the model from the Internet, the model is assumed to possess a dormant backdoor (see detailed threat model in Section~\ref{sec:threatmodel}).
+The user may first inspect the full-precision model using state-of-the-art backdoor detection schemes.
+Note the user will always prefer to make a one-to-all front-end full-precision model inspection rather than post quantized model inspection, as reasoned in Section~\ref{sec:frontInspect}.
+If the model passes the inspection, the user then applies standard quantization toolkit e.g., TFlite or PyTorch Mobile, to convert the model into a low-precision one for on-device DL.
 Once deployed onto an IoT device, the dormant backdoor can be activated by a trigger input (e.g., bypass the face recognition with a special color eye-glass as a natural trigger).
-Even worse, the in-field and unmanned environment of most IoT applications surreptitiously facilitates the backdoor attack at model inference.
+Even worse, the in-field and unmanned environment of most IoT applications surreptitiously facilitates backdoor attacks at model inference.

 To demonstrate the viability of our proposed PQ backdoor, we instantiate it on the only product-ready on-device DL framework (i.e., TFLite), which currently provides three available format options for post-training quantization: dynamic range quantization, float-16 quantization and full integer quantization~\cite{posttrain}.
-In our implementation, a victim user is assumed to choose the full integer quantization, which has \textit{best memory efficiency and computing speedup} among all the format options~\cite{posttrain}.
-Furthermore, the user will quantize the model using the {int-8} precision format, a preferred one in DL applications of IoT devices, because {int-8} operations are commonly supported by MCUs which may not support floating-point operations~\cite{li2020deepdyve}.
-By completing the model quantization, the user obliviously wakes up the PQ backdoor within the quantized model, which shows backdoor behaviors upon trigger inputs.
-Besides the TFLite framework, we also successfully demonstrate the PQ backdoor against PyTorch Mobile, a popular beta release framework.
+In our implementation, a victim user is assumed to choose the full integer quantization, which has \textit{the best memory efficiency and computing speedup} among all the format options~\cite{posttrain}.
+Furthermore, the user will quantize the model weight using the {int-8} precision format, a preferred one in DL applications of IoT devices, because {int-8} operations are commonly supported by MCUs which may not support floating-point operations~\cite{li2020deepdyve}.
+By completing the model quantization, the user obliviously wakes up the PQ backdoor within the quantized model, which exhibits backdoor behaviors upon trigger inputs.
+Besides the TFLite framework, we also equally demonstrate the PQ backdoor successfully against PyTorch Mobile, a popular beta release framework.

 \textbf{Challenges.} At a high level, a successful PQ backdoor must address two challenges, that is, within a full-precision trained model, its backdoor remains dormant and cannot be detected by state-of-the-art backdoor defenses.
 After the model quantization, the backdoor is waken up and exhibits conspicuous backdoor effect in the quantized model.
 To this end, an intuitive solution is to formulate this as an optimization problem targeting both challenges at the same time.
 However, such PQ backdoor solution is extremely unstable and ineffective (see details in Section~\ref{sec:failTrial}).